Large dynamic factor models, forecasting, and nowcasting(Open on Google Colab | View / download notebook | Report a problem)

 Notes:

-1. If standardize=True was used in model creation (which is the default), then the apply method will use the same standardization on the new dataset as on the original dataset by default.
-This is important when exploring the impacts of the “news”, as we will be doing, and it is another reason that it is usually easiest to leave standardization to the model (if you prefer to re-standardize the new dataset, you can use the retain_standardization=False argument to the apply method).
+method will use the same standardization on the new dataset as on the original dataset by default.
+This is important when exploring the impacts of the “news”, as we will be doing, and it is another reason that it is usually easiest to leave standardization to the model (if you prefer to re-standardize the new dataset, you can use theretain_standardization=False

-2. Because of the fact that some data in the FRED-MD dataset is revised after its initial publication, we are not just adding new observations but are potentially changing the values of previously observed entries (this is why we need to use the apply method rather than the append method).
+method). - Because of the fact that some data in the FRED-MD dataset is revised after its initial publication, we are not just adding new observations but are potentially changing the values of previously observed entries (this is why we need to use the

 # Since we will be collecting results for a number of vintages,